MicrosoftDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-method-sampleBias.md

 ### `<OffsetType> offset`

-An optional texture coordinate offset, which can be used for any texture-object type; the offset is applied to the location before sampling.
+An optional texture coordinate offset, which can be used for any texture-object type; the offset is applied to the coord before sampling.
 The texture offsets need to be static.
 The argument type is dependent on the texture-object type.
 For more info, see Applying texture coordinate offsets.

 > My alternate text:
-> An integral offset in texels from the sampling location in the texture.
+> An integral offset in texels from the sampling coord in the texture.
 > Each component must be an immediate value in the range of `[-8,7]` known at compile time.
 > Cannot be used with TextureCube or TextureCubeArray objects.